JaHerbas/dsc-postgrad-repo-org-exercises/README.md

-# Repository Update Codealong
+# Repository Update - Codealong

+## Introduction

+In this lesson, you'll learn how to tweak a messy repository so it aligns with industry expectations.

 ## Learning goals

+You will be able to:

 - list the steps taken to clean the messy repository example
 - reproduce those steps locally on your own machine

-To align the messy repo with industry expectations you will:

 - Use GitHub to change the name of the directory to something meaningful
 - Use the terminal to:
   - Create a `gitignore` file